wduquette/value/journal.md

     *   The MoltValue functions return errors as Result<_,String>; they should be Result<_,ResultCode>.
     *   And ResultCode should use `Error(MoltValue)` and `Return(MoltValue)` instead of String.
+*   Ponder: include support for Copy types.
+    *   That is, provide `Datum::Copy(MyCopy)` so that we don't need to store them on the heap.
+    *   Can this be done?
+Different Copy types are different sizes; I think they'd need to go in a Box, in which case an RC is probably better.
+    *   Could maybe add a `MoltValue::as_copy` method: like `as_other`, but also requires that the type implements `Copy`.
+Then, it could simply return a copy.
+    *   Added as_copy(); it compiles OK.

 ## 2019-06-15
 *   With help from Krisha Sannasi at users.rust-lang.org, I was able to fix up the Data::Other